yashrajkakkad/AUtomate/README.md

 # AUtomate

-AUtomate scrapes your attendance and marks from AURIS (Ahmedabad University Resource Information System) from your behalf and stores them in a database.
+AUtomate scrapes your attendance and marks from AURIS (Ahmedabad University Resource Information System) on your behalf and stores them in a database.

 It controls your web browser to do several things for you.
 As you might expect, it uses Selenium to control the browser and BeautifulSoup4 to do the required scraping work.